lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

     call 0x40305c          ;

 The transformation of the :class:`~lief.PE.Binary` into an executable is performed by the :class:`~lief.PE.Builder` class.

-By default the import table is not rebuilt so we have to configure the builder to rebuild it:
+By default, the import table is not rebuilt, so we must configure the builder to rebuild it:

 .. code-block:: python